tycsheep/research/README.md

 # Rice Seedling Detection

 This notebook detects rice seedlings from the input UAV images.
-The original images aren't shown in this repository.
 > For each input image, output:
 > 1. Four result images with the detected rice seedlings drawing on the image.
 > 2. .csv files with the position of detected rice seedlings.